tomeshnet/documents/meeting_notes/20160712_meeting-notes.md

 ## Misc Notes

-- Workshop session on encryption and network security
+- General interest in a workshop session on encryption and network security
   - Why have confidence in this network
   - Focus on real concerns of people
-- Wireless Nomad
+- Wireless Nomad (some history)
   - Access to DSL network
   - Radio that talks to neighbours
   - Run as co-op